Meet Our Companion Animals

 We had the opportunity to save and adopt few chickens and a rooster from a slaughterhouse in Palavakkam.
 They were confined 8 to a small cage; they had never seen the sun.
 Now they are a wonderful addition to our school’s garden and living the life they are supposed to!
 They eat bugs off of the plants, their excretion is a wonderful addition to our compost, which is then added back into our garden soil and the cycle continues.
 Each chicken has its own distinct personality, they do silly things to entertain themselves, which in turn entertains us and best of all, and they make you slow down.

-Why chickens at school?
-We thought it would be great if the students of German International School Chennai could witness firsthand where our food comes from.
+Why chickens ?
+We thought it would be great if the students of German International Academy Chennai could witness firsthand where our food comes from.
 Chicken nuggets just don’t fall from the sky and eggs just don’t appear at the store.
 We feel that it’s imperative that our children start learning at an early the age the importance of healthy food choices and the benefits you reap when you work hard.
 Chickens also provide an important learning opportunity both in terms of caring for livestock and further closing the “ecological loop” of the garden.

 Our rescued chicken Annie hatched 9 chicks and she will be raising them.
 As we appreciate the lives of these amazing survivors, we must never forget that there is no such thing as “humane” eggs or animal products of any kind.
 The cycle of breeding, using, and killing is inescapable and inevitable in all egg production, indeed, it is the foundation that all animal farming is built on, and without which it would not, and could not, exist.
 The only way to help the hens, the roosters and their captive parents are to stop or reduce buying and consuming eggs and products made with eggs.